Odds and Ends

 Just as Arnis sticks make for excellent weapons, they are equally versatile on the dojo floor when the focus becomes exercises that challenge the body to its limits.

-Here, Dave Wightman is precariously balanced on two Arnis sticks, positioned vertically, anchored in the palms of his hands.
-There s no trick here.
+Here, Dave Wightman is precariously balanced on two Arnis sticks, positioned vertically, sticks

+anchored in the palms of his hands.
+There’s no trick here.
 Dave has sturdy hands (He was one of the few who mastered the Iron Hand ).
 Dave then descends slowly, in a full forward lordosis

 position to the ground, before returning to the upright starting position.
 In all fairness, only Brown Belts or higher are physically capable of performing this very demanding exercise.Those who refer to Archie as Master of the Iron Hand,

 sometimes do an injustice to the rest of his body (Which is perpetually clad in an invisible Iron Shirt ).
 Those who worked with him regularly were in awe of his physical toughness.
 His corporeal body felt

 rock-like almost anywhere you made contact.

-Archie often referred to his body as his computer.
+Archie often referred to his mind as his computer.
 Though he was not computer literate, he meant it in the same sense a programmer might when discussing an

 actual working computer.

 Archie understood that everything he did or thought, somehow translated to commands, which his

-anatomical system was compelled to obey.
+entire anatomical system was compelled to obey.
 To that end, he was very careful and selective in the commands he issued.
 Before he would undertake any endeavor, he considered its full import,

 and all the consequences.
 Once satisfied of a net benefit, he would move forward.
-Here we have three photographs, with something that would be quite dangerous and risky for an ordinary person,
+Here we have several photographs, with something that would be quite risky and taxing for an ordinary person,

-but which demonstrate the intensity of Archie s approach in developing his Iron Shirt.
+but which demonstrate the intensity of Archie’s approach in developing his Iron Shirt.

 body weight, balancing on vertically freestanding Arnis sticks, with the fulcrum in and around his abdominal cavity.

 This is very serious stuff!
 There is no margin for error!
 It should only be undertaken after years of practice, and even then, only under the scrutiny of a Master instructor.

 himself anything he asks of others.

 These four photographs have Archie demonstrating how to employ Arnis sticks in two person

 challenge exercises.
 In the first view, Archibeque and his partner (Scott) are pulling hard together, while resisting (In a very real way incorporating Bow and Arrow into the drill), and exerting

 opposing forces in opposite directions, with their abdominal walls.

 Next, they are working on developing their neck tension (A requisite skill in resisting chokes), again

 by mounting a stick between and then amping up the force.
 To the right, we have another abdominal wall exercise, under full load.

 This final view prevents a very challenging two person pushup variation.
 The trick here is to carefully balance the pushup, so no

 unexpected sliding occurs during the descent, particularly as any loss of balance ends up in a very compromised position between the partners.

 The few times I ve shown these photographs of stick drills, I

 Archibeque, and when I was not photographing, there is no record.

 There is a particular exercise, which in retrospect seems more like a dream then something I actually did.
 One day, Archie excitedly

 second precariously above the first, perpendicular, into a figure “T” position.
 I was stunned when Archie then took hold of the ends of the top bar, and stepped back, fully supporting his body

 weight above the T , with his face staring directly down (above the vertically standing support).
-I told him I didn t think the exercise was a good idea, since, if he lost balance, he might not have
+I told him I didn’t think the exercise was a good idea, since, if he lost balance, he might not have

 time to react before his face (read that to mean his eye) impacted the vertical standing pole.
-He shushed me, Bill you re breaking my concentration !
+He shushed me, “Bill you re breaking my concentration !”